Discover Amsterdam

 Image from Koen Smilde

-If you’re not feeling quite brave enough to try raw herring (see above), then you can still get your fishy fix from kibbeling – battered and deep fried morsels of white fish; usually cod.
-They’re every bit as delicious as they look, and usually served with a mayonnaisey herb sauce and lemon.
-Try it hot and fresh from a street market or food truck for the best kibbeling experience.
+If you’re not feeling quite brave enough to try raw herring (see above), then you can still get your fishy fix from kibbeling (battered and deep-fried morsels of white fish, usually cod).
+They’re every bit as delicious as they look and are typically served with a mayonnaisey herb sauce and lemon.
+Try it hot and fresh from a street market (our favourites are Dappermarkt and Ten Katemarkt) for the best kibbeling experience.

 Now we’re not talking about Michelin standard cuisine here, but these hole-in-the-wall cafés get into this list of Dutch must-tries on novelty value alone.
-Head into any FEBO and you’ll see an array of hot snacks including hamburgers, kroketten and frikandellen displayed behind glass doors.
+Head into any FEBO, and you’ll see an array of hot snacks, including hamburgers, kroketten and frikandellen displayed behind glass doors.
 Put some coins into the slot and voila; dinner is served.
+All fanatics of deep-fried delicacies will do well to read this love letter to the snack bars of Amsterdam.

 Oliebollen